 Another thing not mentioned above is the fact that Ground Ivy helps with digestion.

 We have fallen in love in tea made with this delicious herb.
-That gave me an idea to make it into Kombucha.
+That gave us an idea to make it into Kombucha.

 Below, are some pics from the Kombucha production.
 As with other herbal Kombucha, we only use Ground Ivy to make it.
 No other tea is added.

 Here's a bowl with freshly picked Ground Ivy.

 Next, we steep it in hot water to make the "tea".

-And then the second fermentation & further conditioning in the fridge.
+And then the second fermentation and further conditioning in the fridge.

 Since it's a new product, we also keep some Ground Ivy in a glass so that our customers can see how it looks like.

-So here we have it as an herb & in the form of Kombucha.
+So here we have it as an herb, and in the form of Kombucha.

 And the same combination, but out there in the wild.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Gundermann (Ground Ivy)
+Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Ground Ivy

-Note: the cover pic obviously also features a patch of flowering Ground Ivy, but the one that has been exposed to full sun, hence the purple color of the top leaves.
+Note: the cover pic also features a patch of young flowering Ground Ivy, but the one that has been exposed to full sun, hence the purple color of the top leaves.